athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Kingmaker/Wild Hunt Horse.md

     desc: "DC 36, attack +28; __8th __  _[[Spells/Unfettered Movement|Freedom of Movement]]_, _[[Spells/Nature's Pathway|Tree Stride (Self plus Willing Rider)]]_; __6th __  _[[Spells/Speak with Stones|Stone Tell]]_\n__Cantrips__  __(8th)__ _[[Spells/Know the Way|Know Direction]]_, _[[Spells/Telekinetic Hand|Mage Hand]]_\n__Constant__  __(8th)__ _[[Spells/Speak with Animals|Speak with Animals]]_, _[[Spells/Speak with Plants|Speak with Plants]]_"

   - name: "Bewildering Hoofbeats"
     desc: "`pf2:2` (auditory,aura,emotion,mental,primal) 60 feet.
 The wild hunt horse stamps its hooves and prances in place, creating the sound of hundreds of horses apparently approaching from all directions.
-Each creature within 60-foot emanation must attempt a DC 33 Will check save.\n* * *\n\n**Critical Success** The creature is unaffected and is temporarily immune to Bewildering Hoofbeats for 1 hour.\n\n**Success** The creature is distracted by the sound.
+Each creature within @Template[emanation|distance:60] must attempt a DC 33 Will check save.\n* * *\n\n**Critical Success** The creature is unaffected and is temporarily immune to Bewildering Hoofbeats for 1 hour.\n\n**Success** The creature is distracted by the sound.
 Until the start of the creature's next turn, if it attempts to use a reaction, it must succeed at a DC 5 Flat check or the reaction is disrupted, wasted with no effect.\n\n**Failure** The creature is bewildered by the sound, with the same effects as success except it is also [[Conditions/Confused|Confused]] for 1 round.\n\n**Critical Failure** As failure, but the confusion effect persists for 1 minute or until the creature recovers by other means."

   - name: "Deafening Cry"
-    desc: "`pf2:1` (auditory,primal,sonic) The wild hunt horse gives out a thundering cry in a 15-foot cone.
+    desc: "`pf2:1` (auditory,primal,sonic) The wild hunt horse gives out a thundering cry in a @Template[cone|distance:15].
 Creatures in the area take 16d6 sonic damage (DC 36 Fortitude check, plus [[Conditions/Deafened|Deafened]] for 1 minute on a critical failure).
 The wild hunt horse can't use Deafening Cry again for 1d4 rounds."

   - name: "Focus Gaze"
     desc: "`pf2:1` (concentrate,fear,incapacitation,mental,primal,visual) The wild hunt horse fixes its glare at a creature it can see within 30 feet.
 The target must immediately attempt a Will save against the wild hunt hound's wild gaze.
 If the creature was already slowed by the wild gaze before attempting its save, a failed save causes it to be [[Conditions/Paralyzed|Paralyzed]] for 1 round.
 After attempting its save, the creature is temporarily immune to Focus Gaze from any wild hunt until the start of the wild hunt horse's next turn."